navipartner/docs/content/en/docs/ecommerce/vouchers/how-to/use_voucher/index.md

 6. Scroll down, and click **Place Order**.
    It may take some time for the payment to be processed and completed.
 7. Once the order has been placed, note your order number, and copy it.
-   A confirmation email is also sent your way.
+   A confirmation email is also sent to the email address you've provided in the previous steps.

 ## Next steps